tuur/STPS/README.md

 python visualize_sot.py pos_hyps.out -origins origins.out -totree 1 -indices 2
 ```

 This will visualize the positive hypotheses used to classify the third unlabeled SOT (index 2) as a question.
-Notice that the totree option merges the branches obtained after the projection to a single tree.
+Notice that the totree option merges the non-branching trees obtained after the projection to a single tree.

 For more detailed information run:
 ```python visualize_sot -h```